 The first formula was a reality a few months later and we (some CrossFit coaches and I) tested it.
 The test was several workouts that included weight lifting We started using it in classes and nearly everyone seemed to like it better than the regular stuff.
-It was even better after adding an additional natural drying agent.

 The original intent of the product was, of course, to reduce the likelihood of staph infections resulting from sharing equipment in a warm, moist environment.

 Then the outstanding properties of our formula became apparent during testing.
 Apparently there was a lot of room for improvement in regular chalk!
 We started sending out samples to athletes of all sorts.
 Feedback is unanimously positive with varying levels of "Wow!".

 The climbing world is now warmly accepting Primo Chalk™ and climbers all over the world are starting to use it on real rock and in the gyms.

 At this point we feel confident that our product will become the dominant brand in rock climbing chalk, Crossfit, and power lifting and other sports as well.

 The combination of the essential oils protects your skin and inhibit the growth of bacteria, fungi and viruses *.